Censorship in France: Cinema

 Cinemas are bound by law to prevent underaged audiences from viewing films and may be fined if they fail to do so.

 The Commission cannot make cuts to a film, but it can ban it, although this latter power is rarely used.
 In practice, this means that most films in France are categorized rather than censored.

 Although there are no written guidelines as to what sort of content should receive which rating and ratings are given on a case-by-case basis, the commissioners typically cite violent, sexual and drug related content (especially if it is deemed to be graphic or gratuitous) as reasons for higher ratings.
 By contrast little attention is paid to strong language.
 However sexual content is much less likely to produce a high rating than in many other countries, including the United States.

-Films which have received mild ratings in France compared to the U.S. include:
+Films that have received mild ratings in France compared to the U.S. include: